dwolfe884/dwolfe884.github.io/_posts/2022-01-24-John_The_Ruler.md

 1. Testing rules to ensure John is covering the edge cases you want it to cover
 2. Generating wordlists from a relatively small number of starting words
-3. An all in one space to remeber and learn John's wordlist rules
+3. An all in one space to remember and learn John's wordlist rules

 I use John's custom rules here and there throughout the year.
 I never use it enough to commit all of the interesting switches to memory so I plan on using this as my one stop shop for getting reintroduced and testing all of these rules.
 This will save me a lot of time and googling and I hope it helps you as well :-)